Lead toxicity occurs after occupational or home exposure to lead. There is no threshold level for toxicity.

 Acute symptoms resolve with treatment, but neurologic impairments and cardiovascular toxicities are irreversible.

-Lead resides in bone for decades after exposure has ceased, and all patients therefore require long-term monitoring.
+Lead resides in bone for decades after exposure has ceased; all patients require long-term monitoring.

 Lead toxicity is a multisystem disease produced by inhalation or ingestion of lead.
 It produces neurodevelopmental dysfunction in children and a range of cardiovascular, renal, neurologic, and hematologic dysfunctions in adults.
-Any detectable lead level is consistent with exposure to lead, but levels >9 micrograms/dL in a child or >24 micrograms/dL in an adult are currently considered to require active interventions.
-Toxicity occurs at lower levels, but prevention is the approach to preventing such toxicity in the absence of effective management options at such levels.
+Any detectable lead level is consistent with exposure to lead.

 History and exam

-- FHx of lead poisoning or parental work with lead
+- family history of lead poisoning or parental work with lead

 - cognitive impairment (children)